Text-to-SQL Systems: Tutorial & Best Practices

 The semantic layer's ability to organize raw data into intuitive, business-friendly definitions is demonstrated in this example, enabling users to extract valuable insights without needing technical SQL expertise.

 The semantic layer plays a critical role in this scenario by converting business terms such as “North America” and “Q2” into their respective time-based filters and IDs.
+These terms are automatically mapped to the appropriate database columns, producing a precise and optimized SQL query without needing the user to comprehend the underlying schema.

 Optimizing join relationships